 But, today, today, I have a very difficult time remembering those emotions and events.
 Instead of the soaring joy of a Clinton victory that I, and so many others, had just assumed and believed would happen, I am now, like so many others, stunned, shocked, devastated.

-One way that psychology can improve our understanding of our emotional memory of the election.
+Psychology can improve our understanding of our emotional memory of the election.
 When we look back on an event, according to Daniel Kahneman, our reaction is based on two things: the most intense emotional moment and how we felt when it ended.
 My most intense emotions occurred between the hours of 10:30 PM and 1:30 AM as Clinton’s path to victory slipped away.
 And, the end of night was just a flat exhaustion, both emotional and physical.

 It’s a shame because we wasted a completely wonderful roller coaster of an election.